chimera-linux/cports/Packaging.md

 it may also be the case a `-devel` subpackage corresponds to another subpackage rather than the main package, and the default description will thus be wrong.
 In those cases, you should override it while following the conventions.

+Additionally, `depends` is special for subpackages.
+If the subpackage is a `-devel`, `-doc` or `-dbg` subpackage, it will by default gain a dependency on their parent (i.e. unprefixed) package automatically.
+If you want to add more dependencies, you can append.
+If you do not want the parent package dependency, e.g. when the package is special and does not have a parent, you can just overwrite it.

 <a id="template_options"></a>
 ### Template Options